juanriqu/Real-Estate-App/README.md

     Note that the app will not work if you don't add the properties described above with a valid Maps API key.

 3. To build and run the app.
-    - To use it with location, location simulation of the device in the emulator is needed.
-Follow these steps:
+    - To use it with location, accept the location permission.
-        - First, go to the Google Maps app and click on the "locate me" button.
-        - Finally, you can open the app and the distance will be shown correctly.

     - This app can be used without location, but the distance shown will be "N/A".

 ## Code Usage & Instructions